jrwashburn/mina-pool-payout/README.md

     DATABASE_URL=postgresql://USER:PASSWORD@HOST:PORT/DATABASENAME
     ```

-- Set `GRAPHQL_ENDPOINT` to the url of a graphql server that can send transactions. (e.g. http://127.0.0.1:3085/graphql ) This is required to transmit payout transactions; payouts will be broadcast via this endpoint.
+- Set `SEND_PAYMENT_GRAPHQL_ENDPOINT` to the url of a graphql server that can send transactions. (e.g. http://127.0.0.1:3085/graphql ) This is required to transmit payout transactions; payouts will be broadcast via this endpoint.

+- Set `MINAEXPLORER_GRAPHQL_ENDPOINT` to the url of the mina explorer graphql api if block data source is set to minaexplorer.

 ## Providing the Staking Ledgers
 - Export the staking ledger and place in src/data/ledger directory.
 You can export the current staking ledger with: